Skip to main content

 CSDCAS Application

-• Step Two: Request that official transcripts from all institutions attended be sent to CSDCAS
+• Request that official transcripts from all institutions attended be sent to CSDCAS

-• Step Three: After you submit your CSDCAS application, you will receive an email 24 to 48 hours after from the Graduate School.
-The email will contain steps to create your Illinois State University application account and pay the $50 application fee.
+• After you submit your CSDCAS application, you will receive an email from Illinois State about 24 hours after you submit your CSDCAS application with the next steps.
+Once you do, create your Illinois State University (ILSTU) account from the instructions to review your application status.

 Apply Now